- DUI Defense

 - Satisfied Clients

-The reasons these crimes can be considered domestic are because they occur in a residence or between persons:
+The reasons these crimes can be considered domestic violence charges are because they occur in a residence or between persons:

 The most common types of domestic crimes include:

-Domestic crimes carry significant consequences both direct and collateral, and these types of cases can get very complicated due to the high emotions and stakes involved.
+Domestic violence charges in Utah carry significant consequences both direct and collateral, and these types of cases can get very complicated due to the high emotions and stakes involved.
 When faced with this type of case, a domestic and assault defense attorney can help you navigate this sensitive situation and help you achieve the best outcome.

 A common misconception is a conviction can be dropped simply if the alleged victim “drops the charges.”
 In Utah, the prosecutor’s office may still choose to prosecute the crime even if the alleged victim no longer wants to press a complaint.
 If you are convicted or enter into a plea in abeyance agreement for a charge of a Domestic Violence–related crime, you face several potentially severe collateral consequences: